AvirukBasak/html-encrypter/README.md

 - The output HTML file contains JavaScript code that decrypts the embedded data.

 ## Example
-Visit [/examples/digestive-system-passwd.html]() to see generated code.
+Visit [digestive-system-passwd.html](https://github.com/OogleGlu/EncryptHTMLDoc/blob/main/examples/digestive-system-passwd.html) to see generated code.

 Password to this file is `123`.
-Open in a browser.
+Clone and open it in a browser.